-As at 31 December 2021, certain Directors of the Company, namely Mr. ZHAO Tian (appointed as Executive Director on 28 June 2021), Mr. LU Xuefang and Dr. WANG Ching (Dr. WANG resigned as Investment Manager's director on 23 March 2022) were also directors of the Company's Investment Manager.
-Mr. LU Xuefang is a director and the president of SIIC Investment Company Limited, the holding company of the Investment Manager and is a whollyowned subsidiary of Shanghai Industrial Investment (Holdings) Company Limited which became a substantial shareholder of the Company since December 2015.
+As at 31 December 2022, certain Directors of the Company, namely Mr. ZHAO Tian, Mr. LU Xuefang and Dr. WANG Ching (Dr. WANG resigned as Investment Manager's director on 23 March 2022) were also directors of the Company's Investment Manager.
+Mr. LU Xuefang is a director and the president of SIIC Investment Company Limited, the holding company of the Investment Manager and is a wholly-owned subsidiary of Shanghai Industrial Investment (Holdings) Company Limited which became a substantial shareholder of the Company since December 2015.
 Details of such relationships are set out on page 51 under the heading "Substantial Shareholders' and Other Persons' Interests and Short Positions in Shares and Underlying Shares".

-Save as disclosed above, to the best knowledge of the Company, there are no financial, business or family relationship among members of the Board as at 31 December 2021.
+Save as disclosed above, to the best knowledge of the Company, there are no financial, business or family relationship among members of the Board as at 31 December 2022.
 All of them are free to exercise their individual judgment.